 Personality & Temperament

-The lively Dragon Li is known to have an adventurous spirit and an active daily schedule.
-This is not a lap cat; you can expect your Dragon Li to enjoy its solo time.
+The lively Dragon Li has an adventurous spirit and an active daily schedule.
+This is not a lap cat; you can expect your Dragon Li to enjoy their solo time.
 When your Dragon Li wants human interaction, get ready to play.
 The Dragon Li enjoys time outside and is an excellent hunter.

 While your furry companion may not retrieve the mail, you can expect this breed to learn basic tricks.
 This is a cat that requires an attentive family and space to explore.
-The Dragon Li is a social feline that would fit into a multi-pet household, but this kitty also has an independent streak and requires a quiet, safe space for privacy.
+The Dragon Li is a social feline that fits into a multi-pet household, but this kitty also has an independent streak and requires a quiet, safe space for privacy.
+They can form close bonds with caregivers and seek companionship but are not clingy.

 Size & Appearance